binnes/Node-RED-container-prod/Node-RED config from environment/README.md

 the **VAR1** environment variable would be set to *abc* and **WWW** would be set to the value of the local environment variable **WWW** when the docker command was run.

-1. Restart Node-RED setting the WWW environment variable:
+1. Stop any running Node-RED instances, then start Node-RED setting the WWW environment variable (If you have the Docker container from the previous tutorial still running then you need to stop that):

+    * `docker stop dockerNR`
+    * `docker rm dockerNR`
     * `docker stop mynodered`
     * `docker rm mynodered`
     * choose the appropriate command for your operating system (replacing *YOUR-USERNAME* with your own username):